 Over the past 16 years, Joel Ewusiak has represented many individuals, small businesses, and large corporations in a wide range of litigation matters in state and federal courts, as well as in arbitration proceedings.
 Joel is admitted to practice law in all state and federal courts in the State of Florida and the Eleventh Circuit Court of Appeals.
 He has also been admitted on a case-by-case (pro hac vice) basis to litigate and arbitrate disputes in Arizona, California, Illinois, Indiana, Louisiana, Michigan, Nebraska, New Jersey, New York, Texas, Washington and the District of Columbia.

-Joel began his legal career in 2001 working as an associate at a regional, Miami-based law firm defending some of the largest companies in the country in insurance, breach of contract, and personal injury disputes.
+Joel began his legal career in 2001 working as an associate at a regional, Miami-based law firm defending companies in insurance, breach of contract, and personal injury disputes.
 From 2002 to 2003, Joel served as litigation and corporate counsel for a Financial Industry Regulatory Authority (FINRA) broker-dealer, where his duties included representing the corporation and its subsidiaries in securities arbitration, litigation, and business transactions.
 From 2003 to 2011, Joel worked as an associate and shareholder at a mid-sized, Tampa-based law firm where he represented many individuals and companies, individually and as a group, in lawsuits and arbitration proceedings involving securities, investments, insurance products, financial transactions, breach of contract, statutory violations, and serious injuries.
-From 2011 to 2014, Joel co-owned and operated a law practice, and since 2014, has solely-owned and operated his own law practice, Ewusiak Law, P.A.
-Ewusiak Law, P.A. represents both plaintiffs and defendants in litigation and arbitration matters.
+From 2011 to 2014, Joel co-owned and operated a law firm, where he continued to handle litigation and arbitration matters in a variety of areas.
+Since 2014, Joel has solely-owned and operated his own law firm, Ewusiak Law, P.A.
+As outlined below, Ewusiak Law, P.A. represents both plaintiffs and defendants in litigation and arbitration matters.

 Joel represents individuals, small businesses, and large corporations in lawsuits and arbitration proceedings against corporations and professionals in various industries.
 Joel's plaintiff clients have usually sustained substantial economic losses.
 Some of Joel's representative plaintiff clients include individuals who have suffered investment losses, individuals and corporations in business disputes, similarly-situated individuals and businesses who have sustained monetary losses as a result of the same or similar unlawful business practices and statutory violations (e.g., class actions), and individuals who have sustained serious injuries as a result of negligence.